 7. R-Level: Equipment Condition.
-Units will use DRRS-MC to calculate a R-level as of the time of the report.
+Units will use DRRS-MC to calculate an Rlevel as of the time of the report.
 R-Levels will report the lower of the MEE and PEI calculations described in this paragraph.
 Applicable maintenance directives and references (g), (o) and (p) determine a mission capable status.
 Excess possessed equipment (quantities above the prescribed wartime requirement) will be included in determining R-levels.
-Total possessed quantity will include excess equipment per TAMCN.
-Each TAMCN and aircraft T/M/S will be calculated individually and have a R-level.
+Total possessed quantity will include excess equipment per item type.
+Each item type and aircraft T/M/S will be calculated individually and have an R-level.